Adelie Penguins are the smallest of the Antarctic penguins, about 70 cm tall and 5.5 kgs in weight.

 Macaroni penguins breed on Heard and South Georgia Islands and a few others.

 The female lays two eggs, the first of which is always discarded, for reasons that are not yet known.
 Eggs are laid in October, and hatch about 30 days later.
-Males guard chicks for 3-4 weeks, then both parents have to feed the chicks, who remain in creches.
+Males guard chicks for 3-4 weeks, then both parents have to feed the chicks, who remain in groups called creches.

 Find out more about Antarctic penguins: